College basketball picks: Predictions, odds for top 25 games Saturday; Duke, Kentucky in action

-College basketball picks, schedule: Predictions for Top 25 games with Duke, Arizona, Iowa State in action
+College basketball picks, schedule: Predictions for top games with Kentucky, Arizona, Iowa State in action

-Our experts have picks for the Blue Devils vs. the surprising Mustangs and more of Saturday's big games
+Our experts have picks for Kentucky vs. Mississippi State on more of Saturday's big games

 How's this for a Saturday college basketball slate: Ten of the top 11 teams in the latest AP Top 25 are in action.
 Four of these 11 are on the road, and of those four, three are either single-digit favorites or outright underdogs.
 That includes undefeated No. 1 Arizona (-7.5) at TCU, undefeated No. 10 Nebraska as dogs (+4.5) at Indiana and No. 7 Houston (-3.5) at Baylor.